Accused of Domestic Violence in Colorado? Here Are the Questions You Need to Ask Yourself

 There are a variety of reasons that relationships can become unhealthy and even turn violent.
 Control is one aspect that can lead to violence, jealousy, unhappiness, and difficulty controlling anger are all things that unhealthy relationships have in common.

-Sometimes, partners simply aren’t happy with the relationship anymore and don’t know what to do.
+Sometimes, partners aren’t happy with the relationship anymore and don’t know what to do.
 This can exacerbate other existing issues.

-One thing is certain, having a single firm represent you from domestic violence charges all the way through to final reconciliation — whatever that means for you — can make things a whole lot easier.
+One thing is certain: having a single firm represent you from domestic violence charges all the way through to final reconciliation — whatever that means for you — can make things a whole lot easier.

 What Part Did You Play in the State of Your Relationship Today?